Showing posts with label Wishes. Show all posts

 Mad in States

-Live the life you love, not love the life you live.
-Many of us dream of going to or living in American and Australia; some people have a chance.
-A Bhutanese in States has become an American.
-He has forgotten his country’s traditions and cultures, even language and his own country.
-The poem asks if everyone does like this, one day everyone in Bhutan will become American, losing real Bhutanese, or who is a Bhutanese?
+Note: Live the life you love, don't just love the life you live.
+Many of us dream of going to or living in America and Australia; some people get the chance.
+A Bhutanese in the States has become American.
+He has forgotten his country's traditions and cultures, even its language and his own homeland.
+This poem asks: if everyone does this, will one day everyone in Bhutan become American, losing what it means to be truly Bhutanese?
+And who, then, is a Bhutanese?

 To be an American